solarwinds/snap-plugin-lib/tutorial/README.md

 ## What's collector

-Collector is a small application gathering information about observed system.
+Collector is a small application which gather information about the observed system.
 You can collect CPU utilization, database statistics, message broker queue's sizes or other type of information, in a metric form.

 ## What's metric